confluentinc/examples/clients/docs/groovy.rst

 #.
 Run the |kstreams| application, passing in arguments for:

    - the local file with configuration parameters to connect to your Kafka cluster
-   - the same topic name as used above.
+   - the same topic name you used earlier

    .. code-block:: bash